kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/06_More_Components.md

 ```

 Because our `VideoPlayerProps` interface specifies that the `VideoPlayer` component takes a non-null `Video`,
-we need to make sure handle this in our `App` component accordingly.
+we need to make sure to handle this in our `App` component accordingly.

 Back in `App.kt`, replace the previous `div` snippet for the video player with our new component: